 Razor bumps – Resulted from shaving, razor bumps occur from inflammation of hair follicles.
 See “Pseudo Folliculitis Barbae.”

 Repetition rate – Number of pulses per second by a Diode/Q-switch laser, has a cumulative effect, based on thermal relaxation time.
-Timing 1-3 pulses at the same target, with specific delay can cause improved results in treating the area.
+Timing 1-3 pulses at the same target, with a specific delay, can cause improved results in treating the area.

 Resonator – Area where the laser medium is kept and the energy is created.
 Also known as a “laser tube” or “laser head.”